Homemade Simple Syrup

 The most common ratio for simple syrup is equal parts water to sugar.
 For a richer syrup, use more sugar.
 For a leaner syrup, use less.
 This recipe can be used with white sugar, brown sugar, and honey.
 Also, take a look at the notes section below for how to make flavored simple syrup.

-Makes approximately 1 1/2 cups simple syrup
+Makes 1 1/2 cups simple syrup

 Watch Us Make the Recipe